 - Susan G. Komen for the Cure sells its own official merchandise on its website.
 It has pink leather business card holders for $15 each, as well as candles, coasters, neckties and car accessories.

 - Hard Rock will celebrate its thirteenth season of Pinktober with a variety of merchandise, including a pink honeycomb robe for $80.
 75 percent of the profits from each item sold goes to the Caron Keating Foundation.

 Some retailers don't enter contracts with nonprofits but still donate a portion of their proceeds.
 Team Cheer, a website that offers gear for cheerleaders, is donating 5 percent of its pink profits to BCRF.
 From socks to bows to briefs, the company's Cheer for a Cure collection includes products from $5 to about $25.
 You won't see it advertised on the BCRF website, but according to foundation staff, Team Cheer has made donations for the past two years.

 If you think a pink product is suspicious or you are wondering about the relationship between the company and the cause, give the non-profit a call.
 Representatives are usually happy to verify whether a company is really giving.

 "I've actually gotten Google alerts and seen people say they are partnering with us and they aren't," Glazer said, adding that she follows up on those alerts and asks for a check from the retailer that made the claim.
 Sometimes, she said, retailers were unaware that they needed a contract with YSC and will send along the check happily.

 But in some cases, she said, "I never hear back from them."

-SHARE: If you have a favorite pink product or know of a local special that benefits Breast Cancer Awareness Month, let us know in the comments area below this article.
+SHARE: If you have a favorite pink product that benefits Breast Cancer Awareness Month, share it here.
+Just click the green upload button.